charissa-luk/jhu-sis-auto-register/README.md

 ---

-## 📄 License
+## License

 [MIT License](LICENSE)

 ---

-## 🙏 Credits
+## Credits

-Created by Charissa for the JHU community.
+Created by Charissa.
 Feel free to fork and improve.